DinoMalin/dinosh/README.md

 Once we have it, we try to tokenize it.

 ### Tokenizing
-The tokenizing, or lexing, is like saying "This vehicle has 4 wheels and is not that big, it must be a car !", but for words.\
+The tokenizing, or lexing, is like saying "This is a wheel, this is a wheel, this is a handlebar", but for words.\
 We will analyze words and characters, extract content between two quotes, recognize redirections and pipes, and so on.

 Our function ```tokenize(input)``` returns us a linked list of `Parser`. `Parser` is our parsing type.